Paraparaumu Beach Golf Club

 Tararua, or The Divide, is the number one handicap hole on the golf course.
 The 446-yard par 4 thirteenth played downwind but still demanded driver off the tee.
 Finding the left side of the fairway, the green nevertheless seemed a mile away.
 I attempted a low running 4 iron that almost made it to the top of the steep slope that fronts the green.
 But almost wasn’t enough and the ‘what ifs’ rolled through my mind as I watched my ball pick up speed on its way back down.
 Having the opportunity to hit running 4 irons on par 4’s- that is the beauty of PBGC!

-For the second time in our round, I hit a knock down 9 iron into the wind to an intimidatingly small green.
+For the second time in our round, I hit a knock-down 9 iron into the wind to an intimidatingly small green.
 It came down online, but again was a club short of the pin.
-Menekse was able to walk away with net par but I wasn’t able to get up and down.
+Menekse was able to walk away with a net par but I wasn’t able to get up and down.
 Nevertheless, you can count us both as firm believers of Blind Faith!

 A Golf Course is Not Worth a Damn if No One Comments On It One Way Or Another